lindbrook/cholera/docs/notes/references.md

 Gareth Stedman Jones.
 1971 (2013). *Outcast London: A Study in the Relationship Between Classes in Victorian Society*.
 London: Verso.

+Steve Jones.
+1999 (2001). *Darwin’s Ghost: The Origin of Species Updated*.
+New York: Random House.

 Tom Koch.
 2011. *Disease Maps: Epidemics on the Ground*.
 Chicago: The University of Chicago Press.